 Nutritional Facts of Homemade Badam Powder

 Almonds contain many vitamins and minerals which may prove to be effective for the growth and development of babies and toddlers.
-Here are some of the highlighted nutrients present in almonds:
+Here are the approximate nutritive values present in 100 grams of almonds:

 When to Introduce Almond Powder to Infants?

 Solid food should be started anytime after the age of six months.
 However, you should wait for a little while to add almonds to a baby’s diet.
 Ideally, you may begin giving almond powder to your baby anytime after nine months of age.
 Start with a small quantity; about a spoonful mixed into other foods.

 Also, you should wait for a few days to see how well your baby responds to it.
 Many babies have nut allergies.
 If your baby has an allergic reaction, you must stop feeding him almonds in any form.
 If you do not notice any kind of allergic reaction, you may slowly increase the dosage to three spoons a day or as your baby likes.

 If you’ve been wondering how you could make almond powder, you will find the recipe given below pretty useful.